 - No limit on the rate disclosed in the agreement

 - High rate on secured loans

-Among the most typical reason consumers seek a personal loan is for debt consolidation.
-But unless you’ve got a definite repayment strategy, that’s manageable, then you could find yourself in a much worse financial situation that when you started
+Among the most typical reason, consumers seek a personal loan is for debt consolidation.
+But unless you’ve got a definite repayment strategy that’s manageable, then you could find yourself in a much worse financial situation than when you started.

 An unsecured loan is a workable alternative for debt consolidation when you’ve got substantial debt.
 I strongly advise against any loan for unsecured debt.